 Sensitivity assessment.
 Removal of a large percentage of the characterizing species would alter the character of the biotope so that it was bare rock.
-Therefore, resistance is assessed as 'Low', resilience as 'Medium' and sensitivity is assessed as 'Medium'.
+Resistance is, therefore, assessed as 'Low'.
+Resilience is assessed as 'Low' to 'Very Low' for LR.HLR.MusB.Cht.Lpyg and sensitivity is, therefore, assessed as 'High'.